JonZeolla/Configs/apple/productivity/README.md

     1. Micro Snitch
     1. Magnet
     1. Little Snitch
-1. Clean up the dock, leaving just Finder, Activity Monitor, and iTerm 2 pinned.
+1. Clean up the dock, leaving just Finder, Activity Monitor, iTerm 2, and Rancher Desktop pinned.
 1. Setup any standard folder structures, like `~/Documents/Reference`, etc. and migrate information from prior systems.
 1. Open finder, then:
     1. Hit Shift+Cmd+A, and uninstall unwanted Applications